AnniLevi/react-comps/README.md

 - Counter

 #### Additional packages
-- prop-types - library for validate props flowing into component
+- Prop-types - library for validate props flowing into component
 - TailwindCSS - CSS library with singular styling rule in each  selector
-- classnames - JS library for building up a 'className' string based on different values
+- Classnames - JS library for building up a 'className' string based on different values
-- react-icons - library for making use of icons in React project
+- React-icons - library for making use of icons in React project
+- Immer - library that allows you to directly modify state